Absence from school

 A parking permit is required and may be obtained from the Head of Senior School when a letter from parents is received, which gives permission for the student to drive to school.
 The registration number of the car should be provided in this letter.
 Cars are not to be used during the school day other than for transporting the student to and from campus.
 If students wish to offer lifts to other students, written permission from parents of both parties must be obtained.

 The Head of Senior School will maintain a register of all car owners/drivers and passengers with parent consent.
 Failure to comply with College requirements will result in the withdrawal of the parking permit.
 Parking of cars on the College premises is done at the driver’s risk and responsibility for this is not taken by the College.

 First Aid Centre

-A College Nurse is available for students from 9.30am to 3.25pm daily.
+A College First Aid Officer is available for students.
 A medical record is prepared for each student at enrolment.
 Parents are asked to keep this record up‐to‐date by informing the College of any significant injuries or illnesses which occur.
-Any student who is taking medication should report to the Sickbay and leave the medication in the care of the College Nurse.
+Any student who is taking medication should report to the Sickbay and leave the medication in the care of the College First Aid Officer.

 Assistance can be given with management of medication and/or ongoing illnesses if required.
 If students are unwell in the morning, it is better for them to be kept at home, however, in the event of a child becoming ill during the day, parents or emergency contacts will be contacted.
 Please ensure the College has current details for parents/guardians and emergency contacts.

 Help with study skills, time management & organisation